Xeraction/elevator/README.md

 ## Usage
 java -jar elevator.jar \<options\> \<path\>

-The tool has 3 modes: world mode, file mode, and single mode.
+The tool has 4 modes: world mode, file mode, single mode, and changed mode.
 One of those is required.
 ### World Mode
 - Option: -world / -w
 - Upgrades the commands of an entire world.
 Specifiy the path to the world folder.
 BACK UP YOUR WORLD BEFORE USING!
 Things can always go wrong.